Welcome to our community!

 The official Stellar Github account can be a good starting point for developers too.

-How can I get some Lumens and join the Stellar revolution?
+How can I get some Lumens (XLM)?